garrandall/popular-music-data/tracks/clap-back-ja-rule.md

 All these wanksta snitches, let the nina blow kisses If she some how misses, he gon' meet the mistress
 And "Clap that boy" like Birdman and Clipse
-I got these niggaz all over my dick, like hoes
+I got these niggas all over my dick, like hoes
 I'm the star at these shows, I must be as hot as they come What's the procedure with a gun in your face
 When you got one in your waist, let's cock back nigga air out the space!